Baxter International (BAX) Q2 2017 Results - Earnings Call Transcript

 And Giuseppe moving up to have a global role in terms of managing our product franchise in terms of innovation as well as upstream marketing, and working closely with our M&A group to make sure that we have the right inorganic opportunities in place, makes this team pretty strong.

-On top of that, we brought Dennis Crowley (57:34) who used to work for me before in M&A. Dennis (57:37) really brings a strong background in acquisitions with him.
+On top of that, we brought Dennis Crowley who used to work for me before in M&A. Dennis really brings a strong background in acquisitions with him.
 There are a couple more team members that came to Baxter.
-So we're augmenting what we need.
+So we're augmenting where we need.
 You never say you're finished.
 There is no finishing line when you manage a company.
 But we think today that we confidently have a strong team amongst our peers.

 Robert Hopkins - Bank of America Merrill Lynch